-- The applicant indicates that they have an established policy for all students to be served in the general education setting. - The applicant indicates that the majority of students with disabilities receive speech only, and/or do not share plans for offering a robust continuum of services. - The applicant defines placement of students with disabilities based on eligibility category. (e.g., "We don't serve students with emotional behavioral disabilities or autism spectrum disorder; they are served in separate classes within the district." - The school's proposed staffing model does not support a robust continuum of services.
+- The applicant indicates that they have an established policy for all students to be served in the general education setting. - The applicant indicates that most students with disabilities receive speech only, and/or do not share plans for offering a robust continuum of services. - The applicant defines placement of students with disabilities based on eligibility category. (e.g., "We don't serve students with emotional behavioral disabilities or autism spectrum disorder; they are served in separate classes within the district." - The school's proposed staffing model does not support a robust continuum of services. - The applicant demonstrates a limited understanding of the district's Special Programs and Procedures (SP&P) and fundamental infrastructure for Exceptional Student Education (ESE), along with an understanding of the Sponsor's policies and procedures.